Mogadishu riots of July 1989: Casualties

+The Somali National Movement (SNM) would accuse the government of killing approximately 1,500 and injuring over 2,500 in the violence.

 Aftermath

+On 24 July 1989 the Ministry of Information publicly announced on radio that the situation in Mogadishu had returned to normal.
+Following the eruption of violence, Italians living in Somalia began an exodus from the country.

 International fallout

 The July massacres had significant consequences for the Barre regime and its foreign relations with the United States, which had previously been its principal source of financial and military support.
 Human rights organizations condemned the violence and accused the U.S. of complicity.
 In response, the Bush administration withdrew its request for more than $20 million in emergency economic support for the Somali government and began distancing itself from President Siad Barre.
 The size of the American embassy in Somalia was also significantly reduced, going from 189 to 85 employees.

 Repercussions and complicity of Siad Barre

-No one in the Somali government was ever prosecuted in connection with either the Mogadishu or Jazeera Beach massacres.
+No one in the Somali government was ever prosecuted in connection with the killing of Archbishop Colombo, or with either the Mogadishu or Jazeera Beach massacres.
 It is widely believed that the Red Berets, a unit of around 5,000 troops led by the son of President Siad Barre, were responsible for the majority of the killings.
 Despite this, many analysts have agreed that it was unlikely that President Barre himself directly ordered the attacks and that the violence instead highlighted the lack of control over his military forces.